 On request of the owner of the original work, the Registrar of Copyrights has the authority to put a ban on copies made out of India of that work which if made in India would infringe copyright shall not be imported.

 We, at Intellect Juris are proficient enough to handle any dispute related to copyright infringement with ease and provide advice to the clients on copyright protection issues.
 With a thorough understanding on the subject, our skilled professionals are experienced to deal in all aspects of copyright litigation, including the enforcement of rights against infringement and other related court litigation.

 We, at Intellect Juris understand the relevance of protecting novel and creative work that forms a rather significant part of a company or an artist in this age of digital technology.
 There is investment made in terms of money as well as hard work and enjoying an exclusive right over such work can promote the business of the owner.
 With the increasing reach of arts and technology, it is rather necessary to protect and register what delicately is created to be exploited to its best commercial advantage.
-Copyright registration may seem quite simple yet extremely vital and therefore needs to be done with precision and utmost dedication by experienced law professionals.
+Copyright registration in Delhi, India may seem quite simple yet extremely vital and therefore needs to be done with precision and utmost dedication by experienced law professionals.

 Team of legal experts at Intellect Juris assists the clients in understanding the legal scenario involved as well as play an advisory role through which intellectual property becomes a source of generating investments and gaining profits.
 Intellect Juris plays a strategic advisory role by counseling clients in a wide range of transactions, including the following:

 - Licensing and Intercompany agreements

 - Agreement on Joint ventures and strategic alliances